laz0rshi/runbooks/references/tools.md

 + [recon-ng]
 + [Scanless] - (an open-source network scanning tool)
 + [Xprobe]- (an open-source network scanning tool)
++ [naabu] - (https://github.com/projectdiscovery/naabu) - Similar to nmap
++ [reconftw] - (https://github.com/six2dez/reconftw) - reconFTW automates the entire process of reconnaissance for you.
+It outperforms the work of subdomain enumeration along with various vulnerability checks and obtaining maximum information about your target.
++ [Osmedeus] - (https://github.com/j3ssie/osmedeus) - Osmedeus is a Workflow Engine for Offensive Security.
+It was designed to build a foundation with the capability and flexibility that allows you to build your own reconnaissance system and run it on a large number of targets.
++ [Raccoon] - (https://github.com/evyatarmeged/Raccoon) - Offensive Security Tool for Reconnaissance and Information Gathering

 ## Web Application Exploit